opentok/opentok-android-sdk-samples/Basic-Video-Chat-ConnectionService_FCM/README.md

-# Basic Video Chat ConnectionService Firebase Cloud Messaging Java
+# `ConnectionService` with Notifications Push powered by Firebase Cloud Messaging

 ## Overview